yangke/cluehunter/README.md

 python cluehunter.py -t path_to/gdb.txt\
       -vs length -ps N -o . -n telescope -l 1
 ```
 This command will use the test trace located at gdb.txt to perform reverse data flow analysis for variable `length`.
-The sensitive crash data `length` it self are marked as tainted.
+The sensitive crash data `length` itself are marked as tainted.
 The access pattern of `length`, `N`, means direct access.
-Another mark `\*` means we need to dereference this pointer to access sensitive sink data we cared about).
+Another mark `'\*'` means we need to dereference this pointer to access sensitive sink data we cared about.
+Note that the `\*` must be quoted with `""` or `''` in command line.
 This command will cause ClueHunter output `telescope.dot` and use **graphviz** to generate `telescope.png` beside it.`-vs`, `-ps` and `-t` are three mandatory options which specify the sink variable names, patterns and the trace to analysis respectively.
 `-o` option specified the output directory. `-l` specified the parsed trace redundancy level.
 `0` means only remove the line redundancy in same function and `1` means remove both the inner function and inter-function reduandancy.
 Here is an executable test command which analyze the trace `gdb-swfmill-0.3.3.txt` provided in test module.
 ```
 python cluehunter.py -t test/gdb_logs/swfmill-0.3.3/gdb-swfmill-0.3.3.txt\
-      -vs length -ps N -o . -n telescope -l 1
+      -vs length -ps 'N' -o . -n telescope -l 1 -m test/gdb_logs/swfmill-0.3.3/swfmill-0.3.3
 ```

 ##Complete Usage